Scottish Graduate Entry Medicine (ScotGEM) MBChB 2025 entry

 • In every year, there will be an Objective Structured Clinical Examination (OSCE).

 • In order to join the General Medical Council (GMC) register upon graduation, students must pass the GMC Medical Licensing Assessment (MLA).
 This is comprised of two components, the Applied Knowledge Test (AKT) and the Clinical and Professional Skills Assessment (CPSA).
 Students will sit the AKT at the end of Year 3, and the CPSA at the end of Year 4.
+The AKT and CPSA have replaced the relevant university assessment in each year.

 Students must pass each individual assessment component in order to progress to the subsequent year.

 Undergraduates at the University of St Andrews must achieve at least 7.0 on the St Andrews 20-point grade scale to pass a module.
-To gain access to Honours-level modules, students must achieve the relevant requisites as specified in the policy on entry to Honours and in the relevant programme requirements.
+For more information on the marking criteria, please see the common reporting scale.

 The University’s Student Services team can help students with additional needs resulting from disabilities, long-term medical conditions or learning disabilities.
 More information can be found on the students with disabilities web page.